 11. Natividad Virgen | 12.
 Remedios Virgen | 13.
 Purificada Virgen | 14.
 Belén Virgen | 15.
 Inmaculada Virgen |

 It is the typical dish of these parties.
 Very difficult to find it at another time of the year.
-Throughout Cusco, you can find the stalls with the striking whole cuys, some with their rocoto in the mouth.
+Throughout Cuzco, you can find the stalls with the striking whole cuys, some with their rocoto in the mouth.
 It is a very strong cold dish that brings: guinea pig, chicken, charki, homemade sausage, corn tortillas, cheese, corn, and cooked fish egg.
 The portion costs 25 soles.

 Corpus Christi is a Catholic festival around the Eucharist that comes from medieval times and is celebrated in different ways in the world.
 In Cusco, it is celebrated with the procession around the parade ground of the holiest sacrament with ten saints and five virgins who then remain in the cathedral for eight days.
 On the eighth day, they return in procession to their respective churches.
 But what are the Inca roots?
 During the Inca period, before the Inti Raymi, the Incas took their sacred mummies (ancient sovereigns) to the main square of Cusco.
 The Spaniards replaced this custom with the images of saints and virgins.